PartlySaneStudios/sanity/README.md

 It will take a bit, after it's done, it will automatically run `node main.js` to start the bot

 ## Setting Up the .env
-Currently, the .env file needs 4 elements: TOKEN, GITHUB_TOKEN, USER & REPO
+Currently, the .env file needs 4 elements: TOKEN, GITHUB_TOKEN, OWNER & REPO

 To obtain the Bot Token, follow these steps:
 1. Head to the [Developer Portal](https://discord.com/developers/applications).